confetti-framework/docs/docs/get-started/installation.md

 1. Download and start [Docker](https://docs.docker.com/get-docker/).
 1. Download Confetti code from [GitHub](https://github.com/confetti-framework/confetti).
 1. Open the folder with the code in your terminal and make sure Docker is running.
-1. Then run `docker-compose up` in your terminal to start confetti.
+1. Then run `docker-compose up --build` in your terminal to start confetti.
 The first time it takes a while for everything to be downloaded.
 1. After that, the homepage is available at [http://localhost/](http://localhost/) and API endpoint /ping is available at [http://localhost/api/ping](http://localhost/api/ping).

 ### Standard